AnaRaducanu/C-sorting-list/README.md

   - This test method validates the WriteToFile method in the Program class by ensuring that it writes a list of names to a file correctly.
   - It prepares a sample list of names, specifies the output file path, and then writes the names to the file.
   - The assertion reads the content of the output file and checks if it matches the list of names written.

+## Travis CI Build Pipeline
+1. Sign up to https://www.travis-ci.com/ using you github account
+2. Inside the repository, make sure you have the **.travis.yml** file with the following information:
+_ language: csharp
+ dotnet: 5.0
+ script:
+  - dotnet build NameSortingAlgorithm/NameSortingAlgorithm.sln
+  - dotnet test NameSortingAlgorithm/NameSortingAlgorithm.UnitTests/NameSortingAlgorithm.UnitTests.csproj_
+4. That’s it!
+Without providing any more information, Travis CI will execute a simple pipeline that:
+ - Compiles our source code
+ - Executes our tests
+ - Once we commit the .travis.yml file Travis will kick off our first build.
+Any further commits to master branch will trigger additional builds.
+The dashboard also allows us to manually trigger the pipeline at any time without requiring a commit or pull request.

 ## Contributing
 Contributions to the Name Sorter project are welcome.
 To contribute, follow these guidelines: